Vulpeus-Server/vulpeus-carpet/docs/en_us.md

 fixed [MC-168329](https://bugs.mojang.com/browse/MC-168329).
 > [!WARNING]
-> this is not working when use with carpet-fixes
+> This will not work when used with carpet-fixes.<br>
+> Please use carpet-fixes `beeNotLeavingHiveFix`.

 - Type: `boolean`
 - Default value: `false`